barroqt/prisoners-dilemma/README.md

 ## What's inside

-- **Arena** — pick fighters (2 for a detailed 1v1, more for a free-for-all round-robin), set rounds/iterations/noise, and run.
+- **Arena**: pick fighters (2 for a detailed 1v1, more for a free-for-all round-robin), set rounds/iterations/noise, and run.
 Large tournaments run as background jobs with a progress bar; everything is **precomputed server-side, then replayed** in the browser.
-- **Dashboard** — trading-terminal-style stat-fest: sortable ranking board (score, win rate, cooperation, retaliation speed, forgiveness, early/mid/late performance, volatility, robustness to noise), cooperation-over-time and score-race charts, head-to-head matrix heatmap, phase breakdown.
-Every stat has a plain-language tooltip.
-Discreet CSV/JSON export for researchers.
+- **Dashboard**: sortable ranking board (score, win rate, cooperation, retaliation speed, forgiveness, early/mid/late performance, volatility, robustness to noise), cooperation over time and score charts, head-to-head matrix heatmap, phase breakdown.
+Every stat has a plain language tooltip.
+CSV/JSON export available.
+Plenty of stats.
-- **Replay** — all matches replayed simultaneously with a global scrubber, or isolate one match: health-bar score meters, combo/streak counters, a fight-commentary feed, noise flips marked distinctly, instant jump-to-any-round scrubbing, per-phase breakdown, and an auto-generated narrative summary.
+- **Replay**: all matches replayed simultaneously, or isolate one match.
+Jump to any round and look how the match evolved over time.
-- **Encyclopedia** — every strategy explained in plain language with a category tag and an animated demo vs Tit For Tat.
+- **Encyclopedia**: every strategy explained, with a category tag and an animated demo vs Tit For Tat.
-- **Builder** — a no-code IF/THEN block editor.
-Rules compile to a real Python function with the same pure-function interface as the built-in strategies (safely interpreted — user input is never `exec`'d).
-Test instantly in a sandbox against the classics, then save.
+- **Builder**: a no-code IF/THEN block editor, create your own strategy!
+Rules compile to a real Python function with the same interface as the built-in strategies (safely interpreted, user input is never `exec`'d).
+Test instantly against the classics, then save.
-- **Marketplace** — publish strategies under an anonymous ID (no account needed) and download other players' creations into your own workspace.
+- **Marketplace**: publish strategies and download other players' creations into your own workspace.
 Read each strategy's compiled Python and author description, upvote/downvote, and filter/sort by user-authored tags, rating, downloads or age.
-An **optional account** (username + password) keeps your strategies, downloads and votes across browsers — registering or logging in claims everything you made anonymously in the current browser; staying anonymous changes nothing.
+An **optional account** (username + password) keeps your strategies, downloads and votes across browsers.

-## Quick start
+## Run locally

 ```bash
 pip install -r requirements.txt